 ACT scores are released in batches and are usually posted once a day at around 12 am Central Time (10 pm Pacific Time, 11 pm Mountain Time, and 1 am Eastern Time).

 If your test scores don't show up after this time on a particular day, you'll have to wait a whole day and then check if they come out the next day.
 This information will hopefully help with your stress and keep you from compulsively checking for ACT scores throughout the day!

 After taking up to a week to process your score report request, ACT, Inc. will batch up your score report with others going to the same school.

-Colleges receive score reports from ACT, Inc at least once every two weeks, but some schools receive them much more frequently.
-For instance, UVA has stated that it receives score reports from ACT, Inc. electronically at least once a day, but gets scores even more frequently leading up to application deadlines.
+Colleges receive ACT score reports at least once every two weeks, but some schools get them more frequently.
+UVA has stated that it gets score reports electronically at least once a day—but gets scores even more frequently closer to application deadlines.

-Opting for a priority report shortens the initial processing time to two working days after your request and gets your scores to schools three to four business days after your request has been processed.
+Opting for a priority report (instead of a regular score report) shortens the initial processing time to two working days after your request and typically gets your ACT scores to schools three to four business days after your request has been processed.

 How Do I Check My ACT Score?

 The fastest way to view your ACT scores is to go online to your ACT account.
 Once you log in, you'll see a list of the ACT test dates you have scores for:

 Next, click on "View Scores" for the test date for which you want to view your ACT scores.
 You'll be taken to a screen on which you have to reenter your password (for security's sake):

 Once you enter your password again, you'll be taken to a page with your ACT results.
 For a more detailed explanation on how to get your scores, check out our step-by-step guide.